 Adaptive Yoga

-Adaptive yoga is built for chronic conditions—every pose can be modified.
-Instructors tailor the practice to your MS symptoms; many people think of this as therapeutic yoga MS in action.
+Yoga with adaptations is built for chronic conditions—every pose can be modified.
+Instructors tailor the practice to your MS symptoms; many people think of this as therapeutic yoga for MS in action.

 Which MS symptom shows up most for you?
 These accessible MS yoga poses target stiffness, balance, and fatigue—and work even better with props.